di/talks/flpy_2017/astro-tf/talk.md

 # Why use features?

 ^ Features allow us to reduce the number of data points into something more meaningful

+^ less data = shorter training times

+^ the downside is that we have to spend time coming up with good features

+^ features are not always necessary

 ![](images/18364_unbox.jpg)